yojimbo87/ArangoDB-NET/docs/CollectionOperations.md

 Applicable optional parameters available through fluent API:

-- `Type(ArangoCollectionType value)` - Determines type of the collection.
+- `Type(ACollectionType value)` - Determines type of the collection.
 Default value: Document.
 - `WaitForSync(bool value)` - Determines whether to wait until data are synchronised to disk.
 Default value: false.
 - `JournalSize(long value)` - Determines maximum size of a journal or datafile in bytes.
 Default value: server configured.
 - `DoCompact(bool value)` - Determines whether the collection will be compacted.
 Default value: true.
 - `IsSystem(bool value)` - Determines whether the collection is a system collection.
 Default value: false.
 - `IsVolatile(bool value)` - Determines whether the collection data is kept in-memory only and not made persistent.
 Default value: false.
-- `KeyGeneratorType(ArangoKeyGeneratorType value)` - Determines the type of the key generator.
+- `KeyGeneratorType(AKeyGeneratorType value)` - Determines the type of the key generator.
 Default value: Traditional.
 - `AllowUserKeys(bool value)` - Determines whether it is allowed to supply custom key values in the _key attribute of a document.
 - `KeyIncrement(long value)` - Determines increment value for autoincrement key generator.
 - `KeyOffset(long value)` - Determines initial offset value for autoincrement key generator.